-Annual Group-wide threat analyses on the basis of risk-oriented audit plans are performed to ensure and monitor compliance with all data-protection-relevant standards as well as their suitability and effectiveness.
-Deutsche Hypo's audit plans are agreed with the NORD/LB Group's data protection officer, making it possible to conduct the audits simultaneously and report the findings to the full Board of Management.
+Annual Group-wide risk-oriented audit plans on the basis of a group-wide threat analysis are performed to ensure and monitor compliance with all data-protection-relevant standards as well as their suitability and effectiveness.
+The audit plans for Deutsche Hypo's control actions are agreed with the NORD/LB Group's data protection officer, making it possible to conduct the audits simultaneously and report the findings to the full Board of Management.

-Data protection incidents or complaints that have been identified are analysed, and solutions - along with the corresponding preventive measures - are developed.
-No data protection incidents became known during the reporting period that would have forced Deutsche Hypo, the controller, to file a report in accordance with Section 42a BDSG.
+Data protection incidents or complaints that have been identified are analysed, and solutions along with the corresponding preventive measures - are developed.
+No data protection incidents became known during the reporting period that would have forced NORD/LB, the controller, to file a report in accordance with GDPR.